HACCP plan

 • Record-keeping and documentation procedures

-What are some of the advantages that you will get once you choose our services?
+What are some of the advantages you'll get by using FoodDocs' HACCP system?

 • All generated information is based on the knowledge of our food safety experts, who have worked in the food chain industry for many years, stored in a machine learning program.
 This program additionally cross-references your food business with other similarly-natured ones for better suggestions.